 Performs all of the duties of the Corrections Service Deputy in his/her absence as described in the Corrections Service Deputy job description.

-In addition to a competitive starting salary range, Chelan County employees also enjoy outstanding benefits which include medical and dental coverage, 12 holidays and initial vacation leave accrual of 12 days (plus anniversary bonuses), 12 days of sick leave, up to $150 monthly contribution to Voluntary Employee Benefit Account (VEBA), Washington State Public Employee's Retirement System, and Deferred Compensation.
+In addition to a competitive starting salary range, Chelan County employees also enjoy outstanding benefits which include medical and dental coverage, 12 holidays and initial vacation leave accrual of 12 days (plus anniversary bonuses), 12 days of sick leave, monthly contribution to Voluntary Employee Benefit Account (VEBA), Washington State Public Employee's Retirement System, and Deferred Compensation.

 Written and physical ability testing for Entry Level Field Deputy is done on a continuous basis through Public Safety Testing, go to www.publicsafetytesting.com for testing schedule.
 After completing the written and physical ability test with Public Safety Testing entry level applicants scores will come directly to Chelan County Civil Service Chief Examiner for review.
 Must be aware of automatic disqualifiers: https://www.co.chelan.wa.us/files/human-resources/Supp%20DQs%2011232020.docx prior to being consider for employment with Chelan County Sheriff's Department.